Mathématique: Chapter 36

 “Never,” Rush replied.

-“Your choice,” Young said, repositioning the chessboard.
+“Your choice.”
+Young repositioned the chessboard.
 “Can I interest you in a rematch?”

-By the time thirteen hundred hours rolled around, Young had beaten Rush at chess six times, had a brief meeting with Colonel Carter, sat in on video conference call with McKay and Sheppard, and been marginally successful at keeping Rush focused long enough to eat something.
+By the time 1300 hours rolled around, Young had beaten Rush at chess six times, had a quick conference with Colonel Carter in her lab, and sat in on a conference call between Perry and McKay.

-The leading hypothesis was that all of this had something to do with Rush’s unusual genetic panel coupled with either his recent trip to Altera or his near complete insomnia for the past several days.
+The leading hypothesis was that all of this had something to do with Rush’s unusual genetic profile, coupled with his recent trip to Altera or his insomnia for the past several days.

 “Eat your soup.”

 “Make yourself useful and find me some paper, will you?”
 Rush asked.
-“I think that I—“ he trailed off, one hand pressed to his head.
+“I think—” he trailed off, one hand pressed to his head.

-“You’re done working on that cypher set, hotshot,” Young said.
+“You’re done working on that cypher set, hotshot,” Young growled.
 “You hear me?
 Done.”
-Privately, he suspected that no one within the upper echelons of the SGC shared that particular viewpoint, with the possible exception of Jackson.
+Privately, he suspected that no one in the upper echelons of the SGC shared that viewpoint other than Jackson.

 Rush didn’t respond.

-Rush didn’t respond, but something in the tone of Young’s voice pulled Lam in from the periphery of the room where she had been standing, scan and phone in hand.
-She approached with the measured click of her heels over the cement floor.
+Rush didn’t respond, but something in the tone of Young’s voice pulled Lam from the room’s periphery.
+She approached with the measured click of high heels over the cement floor.

-“He’s getting harder to reach,” Lam said, her voice low, her eyes on the EEG that continued to display its jagged, repetitive waveforms.
+“He’s getting harder to reach.”
+Lam’s eyes were on the EEG’s jagged, repetitive waveforms.

-“I don’t feel comfortable allowing this to escalate any longer without intervention,” Lam murmured.
-“He’s barely responsive.”
+“I don’t feel comfortable allowing this to escalate any longer,” Lam said.
+“He’s borderline non-responsive.”

-Young grimaced, looking up at her.
-“What kind of intervention are we talking about?” he asked.
+Young grimaced and looked up at her.
+“What kind of intervention are we talking about?”

-“Sounds like a plan,” Young murmured, watching Rush flinch at an inaudible cue.
-“Please tell me that stuff is going to put him out.
+“Sounds like a plan,” Young said, as Rush flinched at an inaudible cue.
+“Please tell me that stuff’ll put him out.
 He hasn’t slept in days.”

-“It may,” Lam murmured, glancing at Young, “but we’re dealing with a biological influence of unknown character and magnitude.
-It’s hard to say exactly what’s going to happen.”
+“It may.”
+Lam glanced at Young.
+“But we’re dealing with a biological influence of unknown character and magnitude.
+It’s hard to say exactly what will happen.”

-“Yeah,” Young replied, rubbing a hand over his jaw.
+Young rubbed a hand over his jaw.
 “I get that.”

-Lam left with the quiet clicking of heels to assemble whatever drugs and personnel she was going to need.
-Young looked at Rush, who was pressing his fingers against his temples.
-His brow was furrowed and his expression pained.
+Lam left to assemble whatever drugs and personnel she’d need.
+Young looked at Rush.
+His neighbor pressed his fingers against his temples, his brow furrowed and his expression pained.
 He looked miserable.
 Like a man digging a beachhead against his own thoughts.

-“Hey,” Young said, grabbing Rush’s wrist, and pulling his hand away from his head.
+“Hey.”
+Young grabbed Rush’s wrist and pulled his hand away from his head.

 “What?”
-Rush asked, and this time it was less irritated than a question in good faith.
+Rush asked, less irritated than offering a question in good faith.

 “Barely,” Rush whispered.

-“Lam is going to give you something,” Young said, “to try and stop this.”
+“Lam is gonna give you something,” Young said, “to try and stop this.”

 Rush nodded.